Apply to the Integral Counseling Psychology (MA) Program

 The world's first counseling master's degree with a transpersonal or East-West perspective, this CIIS program also provides a solid grounding in traditional teaching, especially depth psychology.
 Our students value being part of a mindful, involved community within an academically rigorous university.

+Our program is offered in both a traditional and intensive weekend format.
 Students hone their clinical skills and professional expertise through practicums in CIIS' award-winning counseling centers or at a variety of external sites.

 Our graduates consistently have an extremely high pass rate on the Marriage and Family Therapy licensing exam, which qualifies them to work in private practice, in addition to agencies, clinics, and schools.